How Do Sedimentary Rocks Form?

 If you take the term “Clast”, all it means is just sediments.
 So clastic rocks form from compacted sediments.

 Also, clastic rocks are inorganic.
 In other words, they don’t contain any living material.

-- “Conglomerate” have a variety of size sediments such as boulders, sand and clay.
+- “Conglomerate” have a variety of size in sediments such as boulders, sand, and clay.
 One key characteristic is they are rounded and smoothed.

 - “Breccia” also has different size sediments all compacted and cemented together.
 Instead of being rounded, sediments are jagged.